Exercises

 • Helps the body downshift with lower-effort positions and slower breathing.

-• Use pillows or chair for support rather than forcing a deeper shape.
+• Use pillows or chair for support rather than forcing a deeper shape — control beats intensity every time.

-• Let back stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep back relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Holding unnecessary tension in the jaw, hands, or belly.